tegar97/tegar97/README.md

 </div>

 ## About me :mortar_board:
-I am a student, currently studying in Smk Medikacom  From very early on in my life, I started to fall in love with technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
+I am a student 16 years old , currently studying in Smk Medikacom  From very early on in my life, I started to fall in love with technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
 I firmly believe that **no amount of knowledge is enough knowledge**. 🧠

 ## What I know :computer:
 - **Programming Language**
 	- Javascript ❤️
 	- TypeScript
 	- Python
+	-PHP
 - **Frontend Development**
 	- HTML, CSS and Javascript :white_check_mark:
-	- Bootstrap ⭐️
+	- Bootstrap
-   	 -Vue js with vuetify ⭐️
+   	 -Vue js with vuetify
-	- React with Hook and Redux :electron: ❤️
+	- React with Hook and Redux  ❤️
+- **Backend Development**
+	- PHP NATIVE
+	- Codeigniter
+   	 -Laravel ❤️
+	- Node Js With Express Js  ❤️